Poorn-Mehta/TinyTapeoutWorkshop/docs/info.md

 ## How to test

-By default, when all inputs are 0 (0x00), all outputs should be 0 as well, leaving the 7-segment display unlit.
+By default, when all inputs are 0 (0x00), the 7-segment output should have inversed segment states required for displying P (which basically means that if you turn OFF all segments required for P and turn ON the rest of the 'digit' making segments then that's what it would be showing).
+It wasn't intentional but I think it's pretty cool that it turned out this way.

 As different patterns are inputted, different segments of the display will turn on/off.
 When the right combination (0x46 --> IN1, IN2, IN6 are logic 1 and every other INs are 0) is provided in the input, the 7-segment display should light up segments to display P (OUT2, OUT3, OUT7 are OFF, every other is lit up or ON).

 ## External hardware

-A breadboard, 5V power supply, some connector wires, 8 position DIP switch, and a 7 segment display is required.
+A breadboard, 1.8V power supply, some connector wires, 8 position DIP switch, and a 7 segment display is required.